flyteorg/flyte/rfc/system/0001-flyte-execution-tags.md

 ```

 ### UI Interface

-Two approaches

-#### Approach 1: Treat all labels the same way and allow search/filter and click based grouping
+All labels are treated the same way and allow search/filter and click based grouping.
-In this approach users will get the regular executions view with all the labels
+Users will get the regular executions view with all the labels available on each execution.
-available on each execution.
-The users are allowed to filter an exection simply
+The users are allowed to filter an exection simply by clicking on a label and then all
-by clicking on a label and then all executions are filtered by that label.
+executions are filtered by that label.

-#### Approach 2: Certain label keys are treated special
- - “group” will group everything
- - “experiment” will also group everything with higher priority.
- - “name” will override the execution id with the name?

 ![Grouping / Filtering UX](https://raw.githubusercontent.com/flyteorg/static-resources/main/flyte/rfc/tags/labels-filter.png)